UAE4 Series: Car

 The championship features Tatuus designed and built cars.
 The cars are constructed out of carbon fibre and feature a monocoque chassis.

 From 2016–17 season to 2021 the series used F4-T014 model and 1.4 turbo Abarth engine.
 The same combination of the chassis and the engine was used in the Italian F4 Championship, F4 Spanish Championship, ADAC Formula 4 and SMP F4 Championship.

-In the 2022 season, the series is set to be the host for the global debut of the new second-generation Tatuus F4-T421.
+In the 2022 season, the series was the host for the global debut of the new second-generation Tatuus F4-T421.